William Drennan: Appeal for "constitutional democracy"

 The letter insists that the only plot afoot in Ireland is "the plot of Protestant Ascendancy" to represent Presbyterians as Jacobins engaged in "a reformer, republican and regicide plot", and to "stitch together" the "Catholic Committee, Defenders, United Irishmen,...
 French emissaries and a monstrous tail of et ceteras" as a "scarecrow".
 Conscious as he was that opinion among the United Irish and Defenders was running in the direction of a French-assisted insurrection, Drennan nonetheless tasks the Lord Lieutenant with averting a "rude and revolutionary collision".
 He directs Fitzwilliam's immediate attention to reform: "full and final" Catholic Emancipation, the promotion of manufactures to provide employment for the landless, and a system of "universal education" that can "assimilate all religions".
 But this, he concedes, was but a "bill for partial reform".

 In Ireland, he noted, the aristocracy had "seconded" the "revolution of '82".
 But directly represented in one house of parliament, the Lords, they continue to control the other.
-Two-thirds of the Irish Commons are returned "by less than one hundred persons" [in the case of Belfast and its two MP's by the Marquess of Donegall] Having "the whole return of members to serve in parliament", men of "rank, fortune and connection" in the kingdom are formed into "a political party" in "league... against the population of the country".
+Two-thirds of the Irish Commons are returned "by less than one hundred persons" [in the case of Belfast and its two MPs by the Marquess of Donegall] Having "the whole return of members to serve in parliament", men of "rank, fortune and connection" in the kingdom are formed into "a political party" in "league... against the population of the country".